agrc/gis.utah.gov/data/aerial-photography/imagery-problems/index.md

 #### Washedout or Unrecognized Images

 **4-Band Imagery**: The imagery products contain 4-bands of imagery (Infrared, Red, Green, Blue) as opposed to the standard 3-band color imagery (Red, Green, Blue) most are familiar with.
-The new imagery can, and most software platforms default to, display as a natural color image. **In some cases the 4th band of imagery is not recognized by the software and is either displayed with the other 3-bands of imagery** giving an odd <a href="{% link downloads/TIFF6_washedout.png %}">washedout</a> appearance.
-Other software platforms may <a href="{% link downloads/TIFF6_MicroStationError.jpg %}">not recognize</a> the imagery at all.
+The new imagery can, and most software platforms default to, display as a natural color image. **In some cases the 4th band of imagery is not recognized by the software and is either displayed with the other 3-bands of imagery** giving an odd [washedout]({% link images/TIFF6_washedout.png %}) appearance.
+Other software platforms may [not recognize]({% link images/TIFF6_MicroStationError.jpg %}) the imagery at all.

 #### Solutions